davidblakneymoore/A-Function-for-Comparing-Multiple-Correlation-Coefficients-From-Independent-Correlations-in-R/README.md

 I'm also indebted to my former advisor, Karl Guillard, for introducing me to this technique and for generally sparking my interest in statistics.

-This function has been cited in three peer-reviewed journal articles (Chue and Yeo, 2022; Findor et al., 2021; Matko and Sedlmeier, 2023).
+This function has been cited in peer-reviewed journal articles and a book chapter (Beghin, 2023; Chue and Yeo, 2022; Findor et al., 2021; Matko and Sedlmeier, 2023).

 <b>Works Cited</b>

+Beghin, G. 2023.
+Does the Lay Concept of Mental Disorder Necessitate a Dysfunction?
+Advances in Experimental Philosophy of Medicine, edited by Kristien Hens and Andreas De Block.
+Bloomsbury Publishing.
+Pp. 71-96.

 Chue, K.L., and A. Yeo.
 2022.
 Exploring associations of positive relationships and adolescent well-being across cultures.
 Youth Soc.
 00:1-12.